BlvckBytes/docs-item-predicate-parser/docs/expression-syntax/text-search-predicate.md

 When matching text, queries and targets are split up into syllables based on spaces, and the algorithm as described for [syllables](syllables.md) applies again.
 If all query syllables found a match, the test is considered successful.

+If it is not desired for all query-syllables to be contained across all aforementioned possible slots of an item, but within one single slot all at once, prepend the predicate with the [Exact-Operator](./exact-mode.md).

 Examples:

 Target: a string containing **hello** and **world**\